 Model 720 – Are expats obliged to declare their foreign income in Spain?

-Since 2013, the Spanish tax authority has required every person having tax residence in Spain to declare all foreign assets using the 720 Form.
+Since 2013, the Spanish tax authority has required every person having a tax residence in Spain to declare all foreign assets using the 720 Form.
 The original purpose of this measure was to fight fraud and discover all hidden assets that belonged to Spanish citizens.
-But in practice, the obligation to submit 720 has become applicable to all Spanish tax payers – regardless of their nationality – as long as they are considered to have tax residence in Spain.
+But in practice, the obligation to submit 720 has become applicable to all Spanish taxpayers – regardless of their nationality – as long as they are considered to have a tax residence in Spain.

 During the last years, one of the main priorities of the Agencia Tributaria (Spanish tax authority) has been to control assets which were located offshore, but still subject to the Spanish tax law.
 Form 720 helps the Agencia Tributaria keep an updated record of these assets and any affecting changes.

 When are you considered a Spanish tax resident?

 There are two possible scenarios that can make a natural or legal person become a Spanish tax resident:

 - the person has been living in Spain for more than 183 days within the same tax year.
 This means actually spending that amount of time in Spain.
 Single absences are also counted as a part of this period unless one can prove a 183-day stay in some other country.

 - the person’s main economic and vital interests are based in Spain, whether directly or indirectly.

 The obligation to submit Form 720